Apply for the Langley Arts Council's Annual Youth Exhibition & New Competition!

 Insurance

 The Langley Arts Council insurance policy does not provide coverage for exhibiting artists.
-The Langley Arts Council cannot be responsible for theft or damage in any of their Art In Found Spaces Galleries; that being said every precaution will be exercised to keep the artwork safe in each exhibition space.
+The Langley Arts Council cannot be responsible for theft or damage in any of their Exhibition Galleries; that being said, precaution will be exercised to keep the artwork safe in each exhibition space.

 Right to Refuse an Artwork